Blog

 12. FineReport

-FineReport is a free BI tool that enables users to query, analyze, manage and visualize, data from various data sources.
+FineReport is a free Business Intelligence tool that enables users to query, analyze, manage, and visualize, data from various data sources.

 Main Features

-• FineReport designer allows users to create interactive dashboards with a drag-n-drop report builder.
+• FineReport Designer allows users to create interactive dashboards with a drag-and-drop report builder.

 • There are over 19 categories and over 50 styles of self-developed HTML5 charts, including 3D and dynamic effects to make powerful visualization.

-• Various widgets available to support large data entry, customized data submission and data validation.
-Users can also importing excel files online.
+• Various widgets are available to support large data entry, customized data submission, and data validation.
+Users can also import excel files online.

-• The powerful mobile app enables users to carry out data analysis activities including parameter query, and message push.
+• The powerful mobile app enables users to carry out data analysis activities including parameter queries, and message push.
 Offline viewing, mobile data entry, and more.

 • As a Java software, FineReport can be easily integrated with different systems using independent or embedded deployment.